 If Your Child Has Suffered Fetal Lacerations, Pursue Compensation with the Help of Our Attorneys

-At The Simon Law Firm, P.C., we have guided numerous clients through the Missouri legal system.
+At The Simon Law Firm, P.C., we have guided numerous clients through the Missouri legal system with fetal injury and wrongful death claims in St. Louis.
 If your son or daughter was the victim of fetal lacerations from a negligent physician, we can represent you.
-Our compassionate St. Louis birth injury lawyers have the experience to build your case, and we can use effective legal strategies as you seek the maximum amount of compensation.
+Our compassionate St. Louis birth injury and medical malpractice lawyers have the experience to build your case, and we can use effective legal strategies as you seek the maximum amount of compensation.
 Our firm can talk to witnesses, request medical records, and use other evidence to prove the negligence or carelessness of your doctor.

 Contact our firm today for a free consultation, and seek justice for your case.